Annex-Engineering/Gasherbrum-K3/Release_1_1/Experimental/K3_Frostbite_toolhead/README.md

 ## K3rabiner

-Currently, the alpha 1 k3rabiner is partially supported with sherpa mini: you will need to omit the front connectors from the board and solder the wires directly.
+Currently, the alpha 1 k3rabiner is partially supported with sherpa mini: you will need to omit the front connectors from the board and solder the wires directly (unless you are using a longer hotend such as the VolcoMosq or Dragon UHF).
 If you choose to use the k3rabiner, make sure to print the "main_body" and "spacer" files from the `k3rabiner` folder instead of the "main_body" file listed below.

 ## What to print